 We have generated net operating loss carry-forwards and other tax attributes for U.S. tax purposes ("Tax Benefits") that can be used to reduce our future federal income tax obligations.
 Under the Tax Reform Act of 1986, the potential future utilization of our Tax Benefits for U.S. tax purposes may be limited following an ownership change.
 An ownership change is generally defined as a greater than 50% point increase in equity ownership by 5% shareholders in any three-year period under Section 382 of the Internal Revenue Code.
 An ownership change may significantly limit our ability to fully utilize our net operating losses which could materially and adversely affect our financial condition and operating results.
 Certain foreign jurisdictions may also have rules that are similar to the U.S. on limiting utilization of tax attributes resulting from an ownership change.
-As of October 1, 2016, we have foreign net operating loss carryforwards of \$97.0 million, domestic state net operating loss carryforwards of \$176.9 million, domestic federal net operating loss carryforwards of \$1.1 million, and tax credit carryforwards of \$10.9 million that can reduce future taxable income.
+As of September 30, 2017, we have foreign net operating loss carryforwards of \$95.8 million, domestic state net operating loss carryforwards of \$165.8 million, federal tax credit carryforwards of \$24.3 million, and state tax credit carryforwards of \$4.9 million that can reduce future taxable income.